 - Implement the Mansfield Rule

 In 2017, the Diversity Lab proposed the Mansfield Rule, which was inspired by the Rooney Rule used by the NFL.
 It measures whether law firms have affirmatively considered at least 30 percent women, attorneys of color, LGBTQ+, and lawyers with disabilities for leadership and governance roles, equity partner promotions, formal client pitch opportunities, and attorney hires.
 Previously, the certification process has not been open to firms smaller than 100 lawyers because of the substantial volume of hiring, promotions, and leadership transitions required for certification, but in 2020, they decided to open the process to mid-size firms.
-Starnes is proud to have been the first firm in Birmingham, Mobile, and Nashville to obtained the certification.
+Starnes is proud to have been the first firm in Birmingham, Mobile, and Nashville to obtain the certification.

 The firm is committed to support one another.
 The recent outrages strike at an already difficult time, but we will get through this together, and will move forward as a united firm.